jakecimba/bulletin/README.md

 # bulletin
-## This is bulletin.
-The most useful new tab experience ever made.\n
-Created with love by John and Jake Cimbalista
+### This is bulletin.
+The most useful new tab experience ever made.<br/>Created with love by John and Jake Cimbalista.